Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

-That’s not how a startup founder’s day goes.
-Create your to do-list so that you focus first on important tasks that you need to get done, and limit yourself to three to five tasks.
+That’s not how most of our days go.
+Create your to-do list so that you focus first on important tasks that you need to get done, and limit yourself to three to five tasks.

 Consider this — only 50 percent of completed tasks get done within a day.

 Those tasks that are on the list and don’t get done are much more likely to never get done.

 Create your to-do list each evening before you leave your desk and make sure it only has on it the tasks that you know you can get done the next day.

 When you first wake up (after coffee that is), you’re at your most focused and productive.
 During that first most productive hour, you should eat the frog.

 This means you should do your toughest task at your peak work time.

 Everyone has slightly different circadian rhythms, and some people work better at night than in the morning.
 Find that ideal time of focus and make sure you take care of your toughest task right then.

 Successful people wake up early.
 The most productive hours of the day are first thing in the morning when there are no distractions, no phone calls, and no emails dropping into your inbox.